 Nancy's Hudson Valley Camembert

 Nancy's Camembert has a very smooth and buttery flavor, almost like a very rich ice cream.
-Although the cheese is pasteurized, notes of hay, grass and savory vegetal are present.
+Notes of hay, grass and savory vegetal flavors are present.

 This cheese pairs very well with Champagne, since the effervescence cuts through the richness of the cheese.